Managainstthemicrobes-Karl/Coronas-Darkfield-Microscopy-light-source-enhancement---CDMLE/README.md

 ## Modification Notes
 (Not all microscopes can be modified safely; high-heat systems can melt cheaper optics or body materials).
 (check the focal lengths and distances if using other brand scopes and models.
 This affects the refocusing lens requirement.
 For DM2000 160mm mwas distance required).
+DON'T USE A CHEAP CAMERA AND EXPECT GREAT RESULTS!
+AVOID SMALL NOISY SENSORS!
+AVOID CHEAP CHINESE LOW QUALITY OPTIC MICROSCOPES IF LOOKING FOR TOP PERFORMANCE.

 - The example here uses a **Leica DM2000** lab-grade light microscope.